Is The Raw Diet Healthy? Here's What the Science Says

-The raw-foods movement took hold in the mid-1970s with the publication of Survival into the 21st Century, a book that purported the diet could resolve physical ailments and extend lifespan.
+The raw food diet movement took hold in the mid-1970s with the publication of Survival into the 21st Century, a book that purported the diet could resolve physical ailments and extend lifespan.
 Its unlikely author: Viktoras Kulvinskas, a former computer consultant for MIT.
-Three decades later, the diet still thrives.
+Decades later, the diet still thrives.

 Related: 25 Healthy Raw Food Recipes

-Our Bottom Line: Our digestive systems have their own enzymes; we don't need to get them from foods.
-The benefits of raw-foods diets—reduced cholesterol and weight control—can be achieved by eating more vegetables, fruits and whole grains, limiting foods high in saturated and trans fats, and using portion control.
+Our digestive systems have their own enzymes; we don't need to get them from foods.
+The benefits of raw food diets—reduced cholesterol and weight control—can be achieved by eating more vegetables, fruits and whole grains, limiting foods high in saturated fats, whether or not you cook them.